sda-community-plugins/MicroFocus-SRF/README.md

-# Micro Focus Storm Runner Functional (SRF) Plugin
+# Micro Focus Storm Runner Functional (SRF) plugin

 The _Micro Focus Storm Runner Functional (SRF) plugin is a quality automation based plugin.
 It is run during development and deployment process to automate the execution of functional tests.